Redrow plc: 2010s

+2020s

 Like most housebuilders, Redrow temporarily closed most of its sites during the COVID-19 pandemic in the United Kingdom during early 2020.
 The site closures pushed house sales down by a third.
-In a trading update, Redrow said it had completed 4,032 homes up to 28 June 2020, compared to 6,443 in 2019.
+In a trading update, Redrow said it had completed 4,032 homes up to 28 June 2020 in comparison to 6,443 in 2019.
 Turnover was expected to be £1.34bn against £2.11bn in 2019.

-In June 2020, following a review of its divisional businesses, Redrow decided to scale-back its operations in London to focus on its Colindale Gardens development and announced it would continue to target the Group's future growth on the higher returning regional businesses and the Heritage product.
-In the same year Redrow partnered with John Moores University to offer a degree in Construction Management, receiving over 800 applications.
-Previously the degree had only been open to Redrow employees but the company opened it up to outside applicants.
+In June 2020, following a review of its divisions, Redrow opted to scale-back its London operations to focus on its Colindale Gardens development and announced it would continue to target future growth on the higher returning regional businesses and the Heritage product.
+That same year, Redrow partnered with Liverpool John Moores University to offer a degree in Construction Management to outside applications.
+Previously, the degree had only been open to Redrow employees; over 800 applications were received.

-In June 2021, the company announced the appointment of Richard Akers as its new non‐executive chairman effective from September 2021.
-The company also announced a new Southern division to expand the company’s reach to Surrey and Sussex in June 2021 which was opened in May 2022.
-In November 2021, the company joined the UNFCCC Race to Zero and signed up to the Science Based Targets initiative (SBTi)’s highest business ambition of pursuing efforts to limit global warming to 1.5°C.
+During September 2021, Richard Akers became Redrow's non‐executive chairman.
+That same year, the company announced a new Southern division to expand the company's reach to Surrey and Sussex, which was opened in May 2022.

-In 2022, Redrow was included in the FT - Statistic annual climate leaders list, which includes companies that have achieved the greatest reductions in their Scope 1 and 2 greenhouse gas emissions intensity over a five-year period (2015-20).
-The company was also admitted to the FTSE4Good Index Series, for demonstrating strong Environmental, Social and Governance (ESG) practices.
+In November 2021, it joined the UNFCCC Race to Zero and signed up to the Science Based Targets initiative (SBTi), supporting efforts to limit global warming to 1.5°C. In 2022, Redrow was included in the FT-Statista annual climate leaders list of companies achieving the greatest reductions in their Scope 1 and 2 greenhouse gas emissions intensity over a five-year period (2015-20).
+The company was also admitted to the FTSE4Good Index, for demonstrating strong Environmental, Social and Governance (ESG) practices.

-In October 2022, Redrow became one of the first house builders to implement the New Homes Quality Board’s new code of practice, an independent not-for-profit organisation that has been set up to offer better protection and increased transparency for customers.

-In January 2023, Redrow became the first large housebuilder to introduce air source heat pumps in all its upcoming developments as the company moves away from traditional gas boilers.
-Underfloor heating will also be provided as standard in its detached homes.
+During October 2022, Redrow became one of the first house builders to implement the New Homes Quality Board's new code of practice, an independent not-for-profit organisation that has been set up to offer better protection and increased transparency for customers.
+In January 2023, Redrow became the first large housebuilder to introduce air source heat pumps in all its upcoming developments as the firm moves away from traditional gas boilers.
+Underfloor heating would be provided as standard in its detached homes.
 The move to air source heat pumps will have the biggest impact to date on the efficiency of Redrow homes as it moves towards all-electric power systems in line with its commitment to achieving net zero carbon by 2050.